Characterization of graphs without even $F$-orientations: Theorem , Case (i)

-\begin{claim} In $G^*$ there exists an edge $f$ in $R_1 \backslash F$ with the property that each $F$--alternating cycle containing $f$ has a nonempty intersection with $R_2$.
-Furthermore, $f$ is contained in at least one such cycle. \end{claim}
+\begin{lemma} In $G^*$ there exists an edge $f$ in $R_1 \backslash F$ with the property that each $F$--alternating cycle containing $f$ has a nonempty intersection with $R_2$.
+Furthermore, $f$ is contained in at least one such cycle. \end{lemma}